 Robert Henri remains one of America’s most important painters.
 He was a founder of the New York group of

-painters - “The Eight” - later known as The Ashcan School.
-He was a highly influential teacher at New York’s
+painters known as “The Eight”, later known as The Ashcan School.
+He was a highly influential teacher at

-Art Student’s League, as well as several other schools, including the New York School of Art (formerly the Chase
+New York’s Art Student’s League, as well as several other schools, including the New York School of Art

-Most know Henri for his strong portraits, lit usually with classical three-quarter lighting, producing powerful
+Most know Henri for his strong portraits, lit usually with classical ¾ quarter lighting, producing powerful contrasts,

-contrasts, enhanced through slashing brush strokes and quite strong coloration against a muted deep background.
+which he enhanced through slashing brush strokes and quite strong coloration.
+However, he also did many

 Studied: pupil of Eakins & Hovenden at Pennsylvania Academy of Fine Arts, 1886-88; Academy Julian, Paris, with

 Bouguereau, Robert-Fleury, 1888-91; Ecole des Beaux-Arts; Spain; Italy.